 - The merchant is the company, creator, brand, retailer, or vendor that creates the product.

 - The affiliate or the publisher can be a single individual or an entire company that produces multiple affiliate products to attract customers and earn commissions from sales.

-- The consumer or customer makes the purchase or sale and allows the affiliate to earn commissions.
+- The consumer or customer makes the purchase or sale, allowing the affiliate to earn commissions.

 - The network acts as an intermediary and a database of products that the affiliate can choose to promote.

-So how would you integrate affiliate marketing in your blog?
+How do you integrate affiliate marketing into your blog?